Meghana-l/Meghana-l/README.md

 ## About Me

 - M.S.
 Business Analytics, University of New Haven
-- Curious about AI, data, business, and human behavior
+- Passionate about AI, data, business transformation, and human-centered growth
 - I enjoy turning ideas into practical solutions
 - I read, explore, and keep learning